Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 *Duet 3 Expansion 1HCL reading of stepper driver registers fixed in RRF 3.5.1.
 Supported in RRF 3.4.0 and later on main boards and CAN-connected boards with TMC22xx or TMC51xx stepper drivers.
-Supported in RRF 3.3 and later on main boards only, with TMC22xx or TMC51xx stepper drivers.*
+Supported in RRF 3.3 and later on main boards only, with TMC22xx or TMC51xx stepper drivers.
+Sine table waveform correction (S, J and O parameters) supported after 3.7.0-beta.3, on Duet 3 MB6HC main board drivers only.*

 ### Parameters